 Intra-day update: rupee sees marginal improvement against US dollar

-The Pakistani rupee registered a marginal decline against the US dollar, depreciating 0.03% during trading on Monday.
+The Pakistani rupee registered marginal improvement against the US dollar, appreciating 0.17% during trading on Wednesday.

 This is an intra-day update